Final Exam Topics

 - Be familiar with the material in all the papers listed on the

 class Web page.
-You are not responsible for books (aside from the
+You are not responsible for material

 - Sample question: What does Beaudouin-Lafon mean by instrumental interaction?
 How does this differ from more conventional views of HCI?